 Once the project is complete and the job is all wrapped up comes the good part: getting paid.
-Yet, many copywriters over-complicate the invoicing process or, worse, put it off indefinitely.
-(Neither of which is very good for business.)
-So let’s buckle up and get this invoicing conversation on the road.
+Yet, many copywriters over-complicate creating their copywriting invoice and the process of invoicing itself.
+Even worse, some put it off indefinitely.
+(None of that is very good for business.)
+So, let’s buckle up and get this invoicing conversation on the road.
 Ready?
-Read on…

 The first thing to do after you wrap up a project?
 Celebrate!
 You got a client, you delivered the work, you made them happy and you’re done!
 The absolute, very, very next step?
 Invoicing.